 Drying Flowers With Silica Gel

-Silica Gel.
+Silica Gel for Flower Drying.
 The most wonderful sand in the world.

 As you know, I am a pressing/drying flower enthusiast.
 Love it.
 The problem with weighted presses or irons is that the flower gets distorted to a two-dimensional shape.
 I want the whole flower.
 3-D and all.
 Silica Gel is the way to go.